crackpawt/crackpawt/README.md

 - i dont do rp.
 - if im in a bad mood i prolly wont be talking
 - i kin nd yume characters shamelessly
+- i dont only like aoba, i js rly like aoba ok ok

  <div align="center">